Have you ever wondered why Google keeps pumping out algorithm updates?

-Bottom line: All you need to do is build links in a scalable, organic way, and focus on providing the best quality content (be it written blog posts or creative infographics) you can, in to grow your blog’s traffic.
+Bottom line: All you need to do is to build links in a scalable, organic way and focus on providing the best quality content (be it written blog posts or creative infographics) that you can, to grow your blog’s traffic.

 What effects of these Google algorithm updates have you noticed on your site?